Craft Vendors & Exhibitors

 SALES TAX: The Festival is a service project of the CCC, a 501(c)(3) non-profit.
 We are not responsible for nor do we collect sales tax.
 It is your responsibility to comply with state sales tax law.

 FOOD & BEVERAGES: Food & Beverage Vendors have exclusive rights to sell these items and distribute samples.
-Food and beverages may not be sold or distributed by arts & crafts vendors or non-profit organizations.
+Food and beverages may not be sold or distributed by craft vendors or non-profit organizations.
 You may bring a cooler and keep drinks & food in your vendor space for your personal consumption.

 PARKING PERMITS: Selling or swapping your space is not allowed.
 Permits are sent ONLY to the person/address on the application on record.
 Each vendor is entitled to one parking permit.
 If yours is an organization, only one representative will receive parking permits.
 Contact Craft Village Co-Chairs to request a second.
 Parking permits and other information will be sent via postal mail approximately two weeks before festival.
 Your booth space location will be available when you arrive on the grounds.